 The Institute is located on Yale’s West Campus in West Haven, Connecticut, and is comprised of six state of the art laboratories.

-The Technical Studies Lab conducts objects-based and technological research, which involves the examination and analysis of objects for evidence of their manufacture, authenticity and life history.
+The Technical Studies Lab conducts objects-based and technological research, which involves the examination and analysis of objects for evidence of their manufacture, attribution to specific maker(s) and life history.
 It furthermore aims at developing or adapting innovative methods of materials characterization.
 The laboratory is headed by Dr. Anikó Bezur and includes conservation scientist Dr. Pablo Londero.

 Under the direction of Dr. Paul Whitmore, the Aging Diagnostics Lab also includes conservation scientist Dr. Rui Chen.
 The lab studies the causes of chemical and physical degradation in art objects and aims to develop novel analytical techniques that can measure and monitor aging and changes as a function of time and environmental conditions.